 Tarun has developed a wide network of connections from the world of business and education to help to support his own organisation, but as importantly many other schools and academies.
 As Chairman of the FA and Premier League Facilities panel, Tarun helps to distribute £30m each year to schools and clubs across the country and has developed a key insight into the workings across several different local authorities.
 Tarun also supports the work of the Manchester United Foundation as one of its Trustees, an organisation dedicated to community provision in sport, education and employability.

 Tarun is dedicated to improving educational outcomes in some of the most deprived and under-performing areas of the country.
-As a member of the Knowsley Place Board and more recently, working with the Knowsley Education Commission, Tarun is key in helping to drive forwards the regeneration of Knowsley and providing all children in the area the opportunity to access high standards of education and raising attainment for all.
+As a member of the Knowsley Place Board and more recently, working with the Knowsley Education Commission, Tarun is key in helping to drive forward the regeneration of Knowsley and providing all children in the area the opportunity to access high standards of education and raising attainment for all.

 Term of office start date: 12th April 2012

-Passionate about Education and the development of children and young people, John a trained teacher, with a Masters in Educational Management, uses his position to leverage collaborative working amongst multi agencies to ensure that the young people of Greater Manchester receive opportunities which usually they wouldn’t receive.
+Passionate about education and the development of children and young people, John, a trained teacher, with a Masters in Educational Management, uses his position to leverage collaborative working amongst multi agencies to ensure that the young people of Greater Manchester receive opportunities which they usually wouldn’t receive.